JohnDorsey/PyCellEliminationRun/readme.md

       -add real lower and upper bounds to spline instead of imposeMinimum/imposeMaximum.
 This will fix global clipping.

       -add automatic catalogue edits / editing functions for different situations like monotonic data.

+      -modify EmbedCode class to allow original values for settings to be embedded.

       -convolution-based weighted spline interpolation.